-State law requires that a stewardship fee (PaintCare fee) must be applied by manufacturers to the wholesale price of all architectural paint sold in store and online in Connecticut.
+State law requires that a stewardship fee (PaintCare fee) is applied by manufacturers to the wholesale price of architectural paint sold in store and online in the District of Columbia.
 This fee pays for all aspects of running the program.
+This fee is not a tax.

-The fee is paid by manufacturers to PaintCare and then passed to their dealers.
+The fee is remitted by manufacturers to PaintCare.
+Manufacturers then pass to their dealers and retailers, who add it to the wholesale price covered products.
 Retailers should see the PaintCare fee on invoices from suppliers.

-The law also requires that retailers and distributors apply the fee to the purchase price of architectural paint they sell.
-The fee paid by the customers to the retailers offsets the fee charged to the retailer.
+The law also requires that retailers and distributors apply the fee to the price of architectural paint they sell.
+The fee paid by customers to the retailers offsets the fee charged to the retailers.
 This ensures a level playing field for all parties.